Easy Handmade Coconut & Palm Kernel Oil Cleaning Soap Recipe | Multipurpose, Sensitive Skin Friendly & Fragrance Free

 Per ~970g of oils (for the mold dimensions below):

-Calculate to your desired superfat (I like 5%) with “Water as % of Oils” set around 30% (or use your preferred method).
-Always run these numbers through a trusted soap calculator for accuracy.
+Calculate to your desired superfat (I like 5%) with “Water:Lye Ratio” set to 4:1 (or use your preferred method).
+Always run these numbers through a soap calculator for accuracy.

-This is the loaf mold I used, but feel free to use any mold you have on hand:
+This is the loaf mold I use, but feel free to use any mold you have on hand:

 Dimensions: